Patient information on House Dust Mite Allergy

 - Encase pillows, mattresses, doonas, blankets, and furniture in mite-impermeable protective

-coverings to reduce dust mite infiltration.
+coverings to reduce infiltration of dust mites.

 - Tightly woven fabrics with a pore size of ≤ 6 microns are very effective at controlling the